“Congratulations on your new home!” – such an exhilarating statement to hear when you are the buyer.

-The situation might not be the same for houses with status as sale pending.
-These houses are very close to finalizing the deal and make it nearly impossible for the seller to be still accepting other offers.
+The situation might not be the same for houses with the status of sale pending.
+These houses are very close to finalizing the deal and make it nearly impossible for the seller to still accept other offers.

 Either way, you can consult with your agent and figure out the best way to find and finalize a house that meets your requirements.

 Do you want to create an error-free real estate contract? – Draft it with Revv

 If you are a buyer who is trying to find a house – drafting, reviewing, and managing a contract might not be your forte.

 And if you are a real estate agent, part of the National Association of Realtors, helping buyers to find a house, dealing with multiple real estate contracts will be your day-to-day job.

 No matter which shoes you fill in, Revv – a document management software will help you with all your documents while you focus on the primary task of finding the dream house.